juntao/arenztopia/content/news/Issue 13.md

 ## Coronavirus Report
 by Owen Miyazoi

 Cases are still falling, with a total of 843 cases according to government sources.
 However, deaths rose a little, with 55 deaths.
+The Arenztopian Officer of Health, Johannes Peterson, hinted that he would relax restrictions sometime in December.

 ## Feature: Joe Biden
 by Tony Yuan